emgiezet/errbit-php/README.md

 Errbit::instance()->start(array('error', 'fatal')); // using our own exception handler
 ```

-## TODO

-Some tests would be nice.

 ## License & Copyright

-Copyright © Flippa.com Pty.
-Ltd. Licensed under the MIT license.
+Copyright © mmx3.pl Licensed under the MIT license.
+Based on idea of  git clone git://github.com/flippa/errbit-php.git .
 See the LICENSE
 file for details.